BlueStamp-Engineering-2022/Sumire_BSE_Project/index.md

 ﻿# Juggling Detection on Raspberry Pi
 The base of this program uses Raspberry Pi to detect various everyday objects using already trained library data.
 A further modification built off this base enabled the Raspberry Pi camera to just detect juggling balls.
-By additionally adding R, the final project also allows one to get a visualization graph of their juggling.
+By additionally using R, the final project also allows one to get a visualization graph of their juggling.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|